wurmlab/genevalidator/README.md

 Please type `genevalidator -h` into your terminal to see this information in your terminal.

 ## Example Usage Scenarios
-It is possible to run GeneValidator in a number of ways.

 ##### Running GeneValidator with a local Database, with two threads

 ` genevalidator -d 'Path-to-local-BLAST-db' -n 2 Input_File `

 ##### Running GeneValidator with a remote Database

 ` genevalidator -d 'swissprot -remote' Input_File `

 ##### Running GeneValidator with a pre-computed BLAST XML file

 ` genevalidator -d 'local-or-remote-BLAST-db' -x 'Path-to-XML-file' Input_File `

 ##### Running GeneValidator with a pre-computed BLAST tabular file

 ` genevalidator -d 'local-or-remote-BLAST-db' -t 'Path-to-tabular-file' -o 'qseqid sseqid sacc slen qstart qend sstart send length qframe pident evalue' Input_File `

 ##### Running GeneValidator with the fast option

 ` genevalidator -d 'Path-to-local-BLAST-db' -n 2 -f Input_File `

 ## Output